-Build your first Blazor App with our blocks
+Build your first Blazor App with UI Kit blocks

-This tutorial guides you through building a Blazor Web App using Syncfusion’s UI Kit blocks.
-It demonstrates how to set up a new Blazor Server project, choose between Tailwind CSS or Bootstrap 5.3 themes, and add a sign-in block in your application.
-The goal is to help developers quickly build responsive, modern web apps using a variety of prebuilt blocks with minimal effort.
+This tutorial guides you through building a Blazor Web App using blocks from the Syncfusion Essential UI Kit for Blazor.
+It demonstrates how to create a new project, choose Tailwind CSS or Bootstrap 5.3 themes, and add a Sign in block.
+The goal is to help developers quickly build responsive, modern web apps using pre-built blocks with minimal effort.

 Create a new Blazor App

 A Blazor Web App is used for this example.
-To create a new app, follow the official setup guide here.
-This tutorial then walks through the step-by-step process of adding a simple sign-in block to the newly created app, named MyBlazorApp.
+To create a new app, follow the Microsoft setup guide here.
+This tutorial then walks through adding a simple Sign in block to the newly created app named MyBlazorApp.

 This tutorial focuses on using Blazor Server rendering mode rather than Blazor WebAssembly.

-Setting up Tailwind CSS or Bootstrap 5.3 theme in the app
+Set up Tailwind CSS or Bootstrap 5.3 theme

 After creating the new Blazor app named MyBlazorApp, open it in Visual Studio Code (which will be used throughout this walkthrough).
 The next step is to choose a theme, either Tailwind CSS or Bootstrap 5.3, in either light or dark mode, and configure the app accordingly.